silentstranger5/blockchain/readme.md

 # Simple Blockchain Implementation in Golang

-This is a simple Blockchain Implementation in Golang.

 ## Introduction

 *Hashing algorithm* - produces a unique representation of data.
 If data is changed, output of the hashing